network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 1. "Something else entirely?”

-To help an end user answer these questions, it will be useful for test clients to be able to easily discover RPM Test Server instances running in various places in the network (e.g., their home router, their Wi-Fi access point, their ISP's head-end equipment, etc).
+To help an end user answer these questions, it will be useful for test clients to be able to easily discover Responsiveness Test Server instances running in various places in the network (e.g., their home router, their Wi-Fi access point, their ISP's head-end equipment, etc).